featurevisor/featurevisor/docs/frameworks/nestjs.md

   }
 }
 ```

 ## TypeScript usage

-If you are using TypeScript, you can extend the Request interface to add the f property for Featurevisor SDK's instance.
+If you are using TypeScript, you can extend the `Request` interface to add the `f` property for Featurevisor SDK's instance.

-Create a new featurevisor.d.ts file in the src folder and make sure to include it in tsconfig.json:
+Create a new `featurevisor.d.ts` file in the `src` folder and make sure to include it in `tsconfig.json`:

 ```typescript
 // src/featurevisor.d.ts